Business Asset Disposal Relief (BADR) – was 10%, now 14%, rising to 18%

 Entrepreneur’s Relief (BADR) – Qualifying as a business owner

-• During the qualifying period, you were either a sole trader or an officer (director/secretary), or employee of a limited company.
+• During the qualifying period, you were either a sole trader or an officer (director/secretary), or an employee of a limited company.

 • During the qualifying period, you owned at least 5% of the capital and voting rights, if the disposal relates to a company.

-• You can claim relief on proceeds from a partial or full sale of a business, shares in a company, or on the value of any business assets remaining after the company has ceased trading, as long as you were either a business partner in a company, or the exclusive business owner (if you were a sole trader).
+• You can claim relief on proceeds from a partial or full sale of a business, shares in a company, or on the value of any business assets remaining after the company has ceased trading, as long as you were either a business partner in a company or the exclusive business owner (if you were a sole trader).

 • If you’re selling a ‘going concern’, the business must be financially viable at the time of sale.